-Even with respect to the cases of inconsequential (but still natural) individuals our capacities to individuate are central to successful accommodation of inferential practices to causal structures.
-Thus, for example, experimental trials on ordinary and (individually explanatorily unimportant) mice, trees, mineral specimens, DNA samples, fossils, rivers, ..., etc. depend for their inductive cogency on experimenters' abilities to properly individuate these things.
-Experimental studies on "gruified" mineral samples would represent failures of accommodation in just the same way (and to just the same extent) that such studies of grue (but properly individuated) samples would.
+Even with respect to the cases of inconsequential (but still natural) individuals, our capacities to individuate are central to successful accommodation of inferential practices to causal structures.
+Thus, for example, experimental trials on ordinary (and individually explanatorily unimportant) mice, trees, mineral specimens, DNA samples, fossils, rivers, and so on depend for their inductive cogency on experimenters' abilities to properly individuate these things.
+Experimental studies on gruified mineral samples would represent failures of accommodation in just the same way and to just the same extent that such studies of (properly individuated) grue samples would.